 In addition, as the tropical cyclone gains strength, it passes through two initial categories, which are the tropical depression and the tropical storm.
 Let's see how they differ:

-- Tropical depression: it is an organized system of clouds and electrical storm that has a very defined circulation.
-The central pressure is> 980mbar, and the wind speed is from 0 to 62km / h.
-It can cause major flooding.
+- Tropical depression: is an organized system of clouds and thunderstorms with a well-defined circulation.
+The central pressure is >980 mbar, and the wind speed is 0 to 62 km/h.
+It can cause significant flooding.

-- Tropical storm: it is an organized system of very strong thunderstorms with a defined circulation.
-It has a cyclonic shape, and the central pressure is> 980mbar.
-The winds can blow between 63 and 117km / h, so they are capable of generating tornadoes.
+- Tropical storm: is an organized system of very strong thunderstorms with a defined circulation.
+It has a cyclonic shape, and the central pressure is >980 mbar.
+Winds can blow between 63 and 117 km/h (XNUMX to XNUMX mph), making them capable of generating tornadoes.

 Hurricane classification